RaviTejaLadi/DevInterviewKit/src/data/Frontend/react-machine-coding/examples/basic/loginForm.md

-# Simple Login Form with Validation (useState and useReducer)
+# Login Form with Validation

 Here are implementations of a login form with validation in both JavaScript and TypeScript, using both `useState` and `useReducer` approaches.